debiki/talkyard/docs/e2e-tests-readme.md

     s/run-e2e-tests.sh --all  #  -3 --secretsPath /your/path/to/e2e-secrets.json

+### Flappy tests `[flappy_tests]`

+When running e2e tests, there're many things happening in parallel (browser threads, the browser layout engine and redraws, HTTP requests, server request processing, server background threads, Webdriver.io threads, Webdriver.io HTTP requests), and there can be race conditions that make tests fail, but fail only infrequently so it's hard to reproduce and fix.
+It's pretty pointless to try to elliminate all such races; instead, we retry any failed test a few times.
+Only if a test fails somehwat often, its flappiness becomes a problem.

+But there's one source of flappy tests that can be elliminated.
+Namely fetching things from the databse, in undefined order. `[flappy_order]` Typically PostgreSQL gives us the stuff we're querying for, in always the same order — except for sometimes, and then a test that compares e.g. actual assignees, with expected assignees, could fail.
+(Or it would have to be written to work with any order.)
+Therefore, it's good to include `order by` in, hmm, all? or at least most database queries that return many things (even if we're loading all the things).

 ### Typescript

 The tests are written in Typescript.
 When you run `docker-compose start` (see above), a Docker container